-- 5. The Academy will use the Northamptonshire LA's timetable for applications each year (exact dates within the months may vary from year to year): - a) September/October the Rushden Primary Academy will provide opportunities for parents to visit the Academy - b) By 5.00pm on 15 January Parents complete the common application form (CAF) and return it to the LA to administer - c) 18 April notification of offers made to parents.
+- 5. The Academy will use the Northamptonshire LA's timetable for applications each year (exact dates within the months may vary from year to year): - a) September/October the Rushden Primary Academy will provide opportunities for parents to visit the Academy - b) By 15 January Parents complete the common application form (CAF) and return it to the LA to administer - c) 16 April notification of offers made to parents.